lukasroegner/homebridge-dyson-pure-cool/README.md

 - Relative humidity
 - Current temperature (in Apple Home app only supported as separate sensor)
 - Air quality (incl.
 PM2.5, PM10, VOC and NO2 data for 2018 devices)

+For heating devices, a thermostat is also exposes to HomeKit with support for:
+- On/Off
+- Target temperature

 Optionally, the following switches are exposed:
 - Night mode (on/off)